garrandall/popular-music-data/tracks/sweat--a-la-la-la-la-long--inner-circle.md

 Looking in your big brown eyes
 And i've got this to say to you
 Hey
-Girl i want to make you sweat
+Girl I want to make you sweat
 Sweat till you can't sweat no more
 And if you cry out
 I'm gonna push it some, more, more
-Girl i want to make you sweat
+Girl I want to make you sweat
 Sweat till you can't sweat no more
 And if you cry out
 I'm gonna push it